janet-lang/janet/README.md

 To get a list of all bindings in the default environment, use the `(all-symbols)` function.

+## Installation

+Install a stable version of janet from the [releases page](https://github.com/bakpakin/janet/releases).
+Janet is prebuilt for a few systems, but if you want to develop janet, run janet on a non-x86 system, or get the latest, you must build janet from source.

 ## Usage

 A repl is launched when the binary is invoked with no arguments.
 Pass the -h flag